“The sphagnums are the keystone species in peatland ecosystems, which hold one third of the earth’s organic carbon.”

 Annie Proulx, Fen, Bog & Swamp

-On July 21, 2023, CER was honored to help celebrate International Bog Day with many partners featured in the photos below.
-The event took place at Hidden Pond on the 20th anniversary of the wetland bog restoration project located at the headwaters of Brewers Creek in Anne Arundel County.
+On July 25, 2025, CER partnered with Anne Arundel County and Underwood & Associates to celebrate International Bog Day!
+The event took place at Arden Park, located in the Severn River Watershed.
+An interpretive sign for the Arden/Gumbottom Bog was unveiled at the event.
 The County preserves its unique bog habitats from disturbance with a model protective overlay zone that protects the bogs’ entire drainage area.

 Bogs are home to sphagnum moss, a keystone species, which prefers the wet soils and acidic, nutrient-poor waters found in bog habitats.